Estate Planning Attorneys in Dalton, GA, Providing Families With Peace of Mind

 Proper estate planning ahead of time can significantly assist in protecting your loved ones after you pass away and assure that your final wishes are carried out.
 After you are gone, the last thing your family needs to worry about is legal issues related to the money or property you intended for them.
 Having your estate plan already prepared can give both you and your family the peace of mind that you need to enjoy your life and know that your family will be taken care of after you pass away.

-What Happens if an Individual Dies Without a Will in Georgia?
+What Happens If An Individual Dies Without A Will In Georgia?

 Under Georgia law, if an individual dies without a will, their estate will be deemed “intestate.”
 The assets they leave behind will be distributed to the descendant’s heirs according to intestate succession.
 Intestate succession is the state of Georgia’s protocol for who is in line to inherit assets.